nytimes/NYTPhotoViewer/README.md

 NYTPhotoViewer is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

-    pod “NYTPhotoViewer”
+    pod "NYTPhotoViewer"

 ## Requirements

-This pod requires a deployment target of iOS 7.0 or greater.
+This library requires a deployment target of iOS 7.0 or greater.

 ## Inspiration